mamun2519/learn-devOps-concept/containerizations/readme.md

 - Check docker image ⇒ docker image ls
 - set docker image when creating ⇒ docker build -t “mywebapp:01” .
 - delete image ⇒ docker rmi imageName

+### What Is we update project

+⇒ existing project any features change like testing, add a new test case. that time how do you update the existing docker image?

+- first create a docker image ⇒ docker build -t mywebApp:02 .